thewca/wca-documents/documents/policies/external/Logo Usage.md

 The registered symbol (®) must be included in all contexts and jurisdictions where the logo is used.

+### WCA Staff

+Members of WCA Staff may use the WCA logo on internal documents, presentations, and other materials related to their work for the WCA.

 ### WCA Competitions

 Organizers and/or Delegates may use the logo on the website, printings, and apparel of competitions that have been approved by the World Cube Association.